Eric Decker Reacts to Getting Released From the New York Jets on Eric & Jessie: It Is a Bummer

 On to the next!

-Eric Decker got surprising news about his football career in Wednesday's all-new Eric & Jessie.
+Eric Decker got a surprising update about his football career in Wednesday's all-new Eric & Jessie.
 During a phone call with Jessie James Decker, the wide receiver broke the news that he was being released from the New York Jets and had no idea which team he would join next.

 "It is a bummer," the disappointed NFL star told his wife.
 "I felt like we were getting to a routine and I'm feeling great, so I felt like practice has been going well."